 Pipe potato mixture into the bacon cups.

-Top either with mini marshmallows or large marshmallows halved and broil for three minutes—make sure to watch them so that they are golden brown on top.
+Top either with mini marshmallows or large marshmallows halved and broil for 1-2 minutes—make sure to watch them so that they don't burn.